Content

 Losing hair at the temples may very well be just the start of more hair loss to come.
 But there’s hope for those willing to seek help.

 The great news?
-The best medication for hair loss is accessible and considered safe and effective for most people when taken as directed.
+The best medications for hair loss are accessible and considered safe and effective for most people when taken as directed.

 Let’s cover two science-backed hair loss treatments, as well as a few other options.

 The Food and Drug Administration (FDA) has approved finasteride for treating male pattern hair loss.
-This oral medication reduces your levels of DHT, the hormone that damages scalp hair follicles.
+This oral medication reduces levels of DHT in the body, the hormone that damages scalp hair follicles.

 As a result, finasteride significantly slows down male pattern hair loss.
 In some cases, the prescription medication might help you regrow some lost hair, especially if you treat it early.